Latte Tags

 Age: {date('Y') - $birth}<br>

 You can write anything you know from PHP as an expression.
-You just don't have to learn a new language.
+You simply don't have to learn a new language.
 For example:

 {='0' . ($num ?? $num * 3) . ', ' .
 PHP_VERSION}

-Please don't look for any meaning in the previous example, but if you find one there, write to us :-)
+Please don't look for any meaning in the previous example, but if you find one, let us know :-)

-What is the most important task of a template system?
-To avoid security holes.
-And that's exactly what Latte does whenever you print something to output.
-It automatically escapes everything:
+What is the most important task of a templating system?
+To prevent security vulnerabilities.
+And that's exactly what Latte does whenever you print something.
+It automatically escapes it:

 <p>{='one < two'}</p> {* prints: '<p>one &lt; two</p>' *}

-To be precise, Latte uses context-sensitive escaping, which is such an important and unique feature that we've devoted a separate chapter to it.
+To be precise, Latte uses context-aware escaping, which is such an important and unique feature that we've dedicated a separate chapter to it.

-And if you print HTML-encoded content from a trusted source?
-Then you can easily turn off escaping:
+And what if you're printing HTML-encoded content from a trusted source?
+Then you can easily disable escaping:

 {$trustedHtmlString|noescape}